yahya-demo-user/SATURN-DATA/README.md

 ## Description

 This project consist of getting **Raw Data** ingested into **S3 Bucket**, analyze and transforme it into a graphic using different tools.
-This dataset consists of details on daily Carvana cars sold in United States from Carvana sold daily in 30 different places in the United States with .
+This dataset consists of details on daily Carvana cars sold in United States from Carvana sold daily in 30 different places in the United States with more than 1000 employee.

 ## Tables